shijazi88/hijazisms/README.md

-# Firebase Push Notification Package for Laravel
+# Hijazisms - SMS Sending Package for Laravel

-This package provides a comprehensive solution for managing and sending Firebase push notifications in Laravel applications.
-It includes functionality for topic management, sending notifications, subscribing devices to topics, and ensuring that notifications are only sent to active (non-deleted) topics.
-The package supports both the Legacy (Current) API and the Firebase Cloud Messaging (FCM) V1 API.
+This package provides a comprehensive solution for sending SMS using different providers in Laravel applications.
+It includes functionality for sending SMS directly, logging SMS messages to a database, and implementing a retry mechanism for failed SMS deliveries.

 ## Table of Contents